SlaterJamesSmith/epicodus-bootcamp/README.md

 ## Description

- An application for ordering pizzas.
+ An application for ordering pizza.
 Various options allow a user to customize a pizza order, add pizzas to a cart, and obtain order details such as individual pizza prices, total order price, and a pizza count.

 ## Specifications